-In a successful pile you will find friendly bugs, worms, and micro-organisms that will do most of the composting for you.
+In a successful pile you will find friendly bugs, worms, and micro-organisms including fungi and bacteria that will do most of the decompostion work to create compost for you.
 The following four essential ingredients provide these creatures with the best environment to do their “work.”

 A healthy compost pile will contain the “big four”